Linux Filesystem Hierarchy: Directory Structure

-Directory Structure in Linux: Once you have migrated from Windows to Linux you may notice that the filesystem is not what you are accustomed to.
+Linux Filesystem Hierarchy: Knowing the Directory Structure in Linux.
+Once you have migrated from Windows to Linux you may notice that the filesystem is not what you are accustomed to.
 Of the first things a new Linux user needs to understand is the inner workings of the file system hierarchy in Linux.
 Knowing this early on will help you to become oriented with and hopefully confident in navigating and using this directory structure.

 Linux filesystem directory structure

-Linux filesystem - Navigating directory structure in Linux
+Linux filesystem Hierarchy - Navigating directory structure in Linux

-To help you better understand the generic Linux structure, each directory is listed below.
-Each directory structure of Linux operating system is followed by explanation of what it is most commonly used for.
+To help you better understand the generic Linux directory structure, each directory is listed below.
+Each directory is followed by an explanation of what it is most commonly used for.

 /bin Essential system utilities for diagnosing, repairing, and managing the system.